-I try to be as liberal as I can regarding excusing absences from class for illnesses, events scheduled by other classes or the athletic department, and emergencies.
+Life happens to all of us, and I try to be as liberal as I can regarding excusing absences from class for illnesses, events scheduled by other classes or the athletic department, and emergencies.
 I expect to be notified by e-mail in advance when you are going to be absent, unless the nature of the reason (for example, an accident on the way to class) makes this impossible.
 Use the Class E-mail for this.
 More than four unexcused absences will have a negative impact on your grade..
+Regardless of this liberal policy, attendence is expected.
+Perfect attendance may give you a gold star, but it won't raise your grade.

-I will pass around an attendance sign in sheet.
+I will pass around an attendance sign in sheet. .
 It is your responsibility to make sure that your name is on the roster before the end of the class period.